CYaNu/rpi_multiloader/README.md

 # rpi_multiloader
-MultiSystem Loader for Raspberry Pi zero to 3B plus
+MultiSystem Loader for Raspberry Pi zero to 3B+